Privacy Policy

 • Marketing and Communications Data: This is your preferences in receiving marketing information and other information from us.

-• Billing Data: This is information relating to your debit and credit card information such as the name attached to your payment details and your billing address.
+• Billing Data: This is information relating to your debit or credit card information such as the name attached to your payment details, billing address, account number and sort code.

 • Transactional Data: This is information of details and records of all payments you have made for our services or products.

-• Technical Data: includes internet protocol (IP) address, access times, any websites you linked from, pages you visit, the links you use, the ad banners and other content you view, your login data, browser type and version, information about your device, time zone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access this website.
+• Technical Data: Includes internet protocol (IP) address, access times, any websites you linked from, pages you visit, the links you use, the ad banners and other content you view, your login data, browser type and version, information about your device, time zone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access this website.

-• Property Data: this may include unique property reference number (UPRN), property coordinates, postcode, pictures of the property, property ownership status, and mortgage info.
+• Property Data: This may include unique property reference number (UPRN), property coordinates, postcode, pictures of the property, property ownership status, and mortgage info.

-• Energy Data: this may include household energy consumption, energy bill, and details of energy suppliers.
+• Energy Data: This may include household energy consumption, energy bill, and details of energy suppliers.

-• Usage Data: includes information about how you use our website, products, and services.
+• Usage Data: Includes information about how you use our website, products, and services.

 We also collect, use and share Aggregated Data such as the average energy consumption of our customers.
 Aggregated Data could be derived from your Personal Data but is not considered Personal Data in law as this data will not directly or indirectly reveal your identity.
 However, if we combine or connect Aggregated Data with your Personal Data so that it can directly or indirectly identify you, we treat the combined data as Personal Data which will be used in accordance with this Privacy Policy.